 You will take all of that data and tweak your process to increase every step to make EVERY step more effective.

-And you should constantly be adding content.
+You should constantly be adding content.